mikefarah/yq/pkg/yqlib/doc/operators/headers/array-to-map.md

 # Array to Map

 Use this operator to convert an array to..a map.
-Skips over null values.
+The indices are used as map keys, null values in the array are skipped over.

 Behind the scenes, this is implemented using reduce: